joannakl/ossd_s20/activities/git_rebase.markdown

 Consult with your group members if you are running into problems.

 Compare your steps with those of your group members.
-Pick one of the sequences of instructions that correctly recreated the above structure and add it to the shared pad with a note "Exercise 3".
+Pick one of the sequences of instructions that correctly recreated the above structure and add it to the shared pad with a note "Exercise 3" above it.
 Make sure that your answer is posted under the correct _room_ heading.
 If you were not able to do this step correctly, do not enter anything in the shared pad.

 ## Exercise 4